-Nearly half of all ill health for under-65s is related to mental illnesses38.
-Poor mental health can affect quality of life, life expectancy and the ability to participate in, and contribute to, society.
-People in vulnerable or excluded groups such as the homeless or rough sleepers and those experiencing deprivation are often more likely to experience severe mental health conditions and the resulting physical health conditions39.
+There are some groups of people who are at a higher risk of experiencing poor mental health.
+This includes people in vulnerable or excluded groups such as the homeless or rough sleepers and those experiencing deprivation are often more likely to experience severe mental health conditions and they are also more likely to experience related poor physical health conditions39.
 Mental health can have varying degrees of impact on an individual's relationships and employment.
 The effects of poor mental health are far reaching and can be potentially devastating to individuals and those around them.